GoPro cuts second-half profit outlook citing Hero8 production delay

-(Reuters) - GoPro Inc (GPRO.O) cut its profit outlook for the second half of the year citing a delay in production of its latest Hero8 Black cameras, sending its shares down 18% in extended trading.
+Oct 2 (Reuters) - GoPro Inc cut its profit outlook for the second half of the year citing a delay in production of its latest Hero8 Black cameras, sending its shares down 18% in extended trading.

 The company, which launched two new cameras including a ramped up version of its “HERO” line on Tuesday, said it would ship the cameras in the fourth quarter instead of the third quarter as planned earlier.